MilaNLProc/contextualized-topic-models/docs/kitty.rst

     3	school, station, historic, public, states
     4	born, football, team, played, season

-You can then use a simple dictionary to assign the topics to some labels
+Now, you can then use a simple dictionary to assign the topics to some labels.
+For example, topic 0 seems to be describing nature related things.

 .. code-block:: python